 Time (HH:MM:SS): Enter the current time in hours, minutes, and seconds.
 Data (DD/MM/YYYY): Enter the current day, month, and year to update the system clock.
+Click the Apply button to save your settings.

 System > Time and SNTP > Time Zone Settings